Independence of l-adic representations of geometric Galois groups: Proof of the main theorem

 \section{Proof of the main theorem}

-In this final section, we study the family $(\rho_{\ell,X})_{\ell\in L}$ in the particular case where $K$ is absolutely finitely generated with the constant field $k$.
+In this final section, we study the family $(\rho_{\ell,X})_{\ell\in L}$ in the particular case where $K$ is absolutely finitely generated with prime field $k$.
 We shall establish properties $\CR(k)$ and if $\Char(k)>0$ also property $\CS(k)$.
-This will use Deligne's purity results from Weil I (cf.~\cite[Thm.~1.6]{deligneweil1}) as well as the global Langlands conjecture for function field proved by Lafforgue (cf.~\cite{Lafforgue}).
+This will use Deligne's purity results from Weil I (cf.~\cite[Thm.~1.6]{deligneweil1}) as well as the global Langlands correspondence for function field proved by Lafforgue (cf.~\cite{Lafforgue}).

 Let $k$ be a finite field and $U$ a smooth $k$-variety.
 For every closed point $u\in U$ let $k(u)$ be the (finite) residue field of $u$, and let $D(u)\subset \pi_1(U)$ be the corresponding decomposition group (defined only up to conjugation).
 Denote by $\mathrm{Fr}_u\in D(u)$ the preimage under the canonical isomorphism $D(u)\cong \Gal(k(u))$ of the map $\sigma_u: x\mapsto x^{|k(u)|}$, so that within $\pi_1(U)$, the automorphism $\mathrm{Fr}_u$ is also defined only up to conjugation.